dermestid/bold-phylodiv-scripts/README.md

 Scripts to calculate phylodiversity and its distribution from BOLD DNA barcode data.

 ## Usage
-Call the PHP script from the PHP executable with a taxon name and optionally other arguments.
+Call the PHP script `phylodiv.php` from the PHP executable with a taxon name and optionally other arguments.

 E.g. `path/to/php phylodiv.php Hexactinellida 10 15 15 path/to/clustalw2 path/to/paup`